 Change a life.

 With relief care, you provide care for foster kids on a temporary basis – just a day or two at a time.
-Relief care parents support full-time foster parents, giving them time off when they need it and helping to ensure Oregon's foster kids receive the best possible care.
-Relief Parents can also provide care for a kid who is waiting for a local agency to find a longer-term home.
+Relief parents support full-time foster parents, giving them time off when they need it and helping to ensure Oregon's foster kids receive the best possible care.
+Relief parents can also provide care for a kid who is waiting for a local agency to find a longer-term home.

 Relief care is a way to make a difference in the lives of young people, with a lower commitment than full-time fostering.

 To foster with a Foster Plus agency, you must meet the following basic requirements:

 Local agencies may have additional requirements beyond those listed here.
 Contact your local agency to learn more.